 It sometimes helps to know who is authoring a website, what experience they have and where they are coming from and so in that light here is a brief insight into my relationship with this ‘Legendary Dartmoor’ website.

 I was born in the small Cotswold town of Chipping Norton and then moved to the small village of Over Norton.
 I was first introduced to Dartmoor in the early 1980s.
 At that time I was working as a sales representative selling veterinary pharmaceuticals throughout the south west, this meant over-night stays in various hotels.
 Being a ‘country boy’ I soon found a couple of nice hotels on Dartmoor and would often take a stroll on the moor after dinner.
 In the late 1980s I moved to Devon and took up residence in the village of Denbury which is nestled just outside the Dartmoor National Park.
 I then moved to a small cottage just outside Chagford in 2000 where I spent many happy days, in 2002 I moved to Cardiff and then to a small village near the English/Welsh Border.
-So it is fair to say that I have known Dartmoor for a good thirty years both as a resident and a visitor.
+So it is fair to say that I have known Dartmoor for a good forty years both as a resident and a visitor.

 Like many people my real introduction to Dartmoor come via letterboxing through which I spent many happy days tramping all over Dartmoor.
 There are so many aspects to the landscape of Dartmoor that I soon wanted to know the history of what I was encountering on my various rambles.
 This thirst for knowledge soon saw a groaning bookcase filled with Dartmoor related works and when I was not walking the moor I was reading the many books and pouring over various maps.
 It did not take long for this interest to turn into a passion and in fact there are one or two people that would have described it as an obsession.
 Through my letterboxing activities I was approached by a local publisher who asked if I would like to write a book on the ancient stone crosses of Dartmoor.
 Having never ventured down such a route I saw this as a challenge and the year of 1996 was spent searching out the numerous crosses, photographing them and then drawing each one.
 In 1997 the book was finally published and, ‘A Pilgrimage to Dartmoor’s Crosses’ hit the bookshop shelves.